SebastiaanBeekman/Machine-Learning/ML - obsidian/4. Linear Models for Classification/4.2. Probabilistic Generative Models/Probabilistic Generative Models.md

 \sigma(a) = \frac{1}{1 + exp(-a)}
 \tag{4.59}
 $$
-which is plotted in Figure 4.9.
+which is plotted in [[Figure 4.9.png|Figure 4.9]].
 The term ‘sigmoid’ means S-shaped.
 This type of function is sometimes also called a ‘squashing function’ because it maps the whole real axis into a finite interval.
 The logistic sigmoid has been encountered already in earlier chapters and plays an important role in many classification algorithms.
 It satisfies the following symmetry property
 $$
 \sigma(-a) = 1 - \sigma(a)
 \tag{4.60}